Current Low Water Status: Return to Normal Conditions

-Conservation Halton advises that current Level I Low Water Condition issued for our jurisdiction on August 8, 2022 has now been upgraded to a Level II Low Water Condition as a result of continuing dry conditions with rainfall totals well below average over the previous three months (July to September).
+Conservation Halton advises that the previous Level I Low Water Condition message issued on يناير 10, 2023 has now been removed and conditions have returned to Normal as a result of continued improvements to precipitation and streamflow conditions over the previous three months.

-Conservation Halton will continue to monitor rainfall and streamflow conditions to determine if further water restrictions will be necessary throughout the following months.
-Updates will be provided as required.
+Conservation Halton will continue to monitor rainfall and streamflow conditions and will provide updates to this message as required.

 Conservation Halton Low Water Terminology